-The PREVAIL trial.
-The PREVAIL trial.
-The PREVAIL trial.
-Was designed by the sponsor in conjunction with the FDA in response to the FDA's concerns regarding the PROTECT AF trial.
-He Patients studied in PREVAIL were required to have a CHADS2 score $\geq 2.0$ (or CHADS2 = 1 with additional stroke risk factors) to evaluate the effectiveness of WATCHMAN in a population at relatively high risk for thromboembolic events.
-He Patients requiring chronic antiplatelet therapy with clopidogrel were excluded.
+The PREVAIL trial. was designed by the sponsor in conjunction with the FDA in response to the FDA's concerns regarding the PROTECT AF trial.
+Patients studied in PREVAIL were required to have a CHADS2 score $\geq 2.0$ (or CHADS2 = 1 with additional stroke risk factors) to evaluate the effectiveness of WATCHMAN in a population at relatively high risk for thromboembolic events.
+Patients requiring chronic antiplatelet therapy with clopidogrel were excluded.
 To further evaluate the relationship between procedural volume and safety, the PREVAIL protocol required at least 20% of enrolling sites and operators to have no prior experience placing the WATCH-MAN device.
 Study endpoints were the following: